openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 ## Batch Credential Response {#batch-credential-response}

 The Batch Credential Response behaves similarly to the Credential Response.
 Each response to the requests within the `credential_requests` of the Batch Credential Request can be either immediate or deferred.
 Consequently, the Credential Issuer MAY immediately issue the requested Credentials or MAY provide a `transaction_id` parameter to the Client, which can be used later to retrieve the Credential once it is ready.
+If at least one of the requested credentials cannot be issued either immediately or deferred, the Credential Issuer MUST return an error.

 If all requests are responded to with a `transaction_id`, the Issuer MUST use the HTTP status code 202 (as detailed in Section 15.3.3 of [@!RFC9110]).
 If not, the HTTP status code 200 MUST be used for a successful Batch Credential Response.